rmaheshwari12/RFM-Analysis-and-Customer-Segmentation-for-targeted-Marketing/README.md

 ![](4-key-customer-segmentation-methods-01.png)

+RFM (Recency-Frequency-Monetary) analysis is a data-driven customer segmentation technique that allows marketers to take tactical decisions such as Targeted Marketing, Defining Customer Churn, Customer Loyalty Programs etcs.

-In this project I have worked with E-Commerce Data to facilitate Customers' Segmentation based on Recency, Frequency and Monetary behavior for Targeted Marketing strategies.
+In this project I have worked with Olist E-Commerce Data available on [kaggle](https://www.kaggle.com/olistbr/brazilian-ecommerce) to facilitate Customers' Segmentation by creating features on customer's Recency, Frequency and Monetary behavior for Targeted Marketing strategies.

-Few Highlights below:

-▪ Customers Segmentation based on Recency, Frequency and Monetary behavior (RFM Analysis) for Targeted Marketing strategies of 1 million e-commerce data points

-▪ Applied unsupervised K-Means Clustering resulting in 8 customer personas using elbow method using PySpark and HDFS offering Scalability
+## Data Acquisition

+## Data Cleaning

+## Data Exploration and Viz

+## Feature Extraction

+## Unsupervized Machine Learning

+## Conclusion